kevinolega/callcentertrainingtips/_posts/CC Basics/2019-05-06-employment-checklist.md

 If you’ve ever taken a job with a company before, chances are you are already familiar with this process.

 I wish you the best in your job hunt.

+---

+🧠 **Want more job hunting tips?**
+Check out the full guide here: [Call Center Job Application & Interview](/call-center-job-application-interview/)

+If you're preparing for your first day or waiting for your job offer, use this checklist to stay ahead.
+Getting hired is one thing—**staying hired starts with being ready.**

+### Frequently Asked Questions

+**🟩 What is a pre-employment checklist?**
+It’s a list of documents, steps, and tasks you need to complete before officially starting your job at a call center.

+---

+**🟩 What should I bring on my first day?**
+   > Prepare your valid IDs, pre-employment medical results (if required), signed documents, black pen, and notebook.
+   > ✅ Tip: Bring extra copies of everything, and arrive at least 30 minutes early.

+---

+**🟩 Is there a dress code before training starts?**
+Yes.
+Most companies still expect business casual—even on your first day.
+Avoid slippers, ripped jeans, or T-shirts with offensive prints.

+---

+**🟩 What happens if I miss a pre-employment requirement?**
+Delays in submission may delay your training or even result in a withdrawal of your job offer.
+Always double-check with HR.